btd1337/writer/README.md

 # Writer

-**Note: this is a work-in-progress app and has not been released yet.**
+**Note: this is a work-in-progress app.
+Some features may not work as expected or have not been implemented yet.**

 Writer is a word processor for elementary OS that let you create simple and beautiful documents.